Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 attending because of: (i) personal illness or disability; (ii) employment purposes or

-business of the public body; or (iii) a family or other emergency.
+business of the public body; (iii) a family or other emergency; or (iv) unexpected childcare obligations.

 "Other means" is by video or audio conference.